jinai/be-degit-workshop-IdentityServer/exercises/02-LoginPage-ImplicitFlow/README.md

 ### Step 6

-If you tried to click the logout button in the statistics, you might have noticed that it does not work.
+If you tried to click the logout button in the MVC web, you might have noticed that it does not work.
 We have to add an logout action in the `HomeController` to handle logout for both the mvc web and the identity server.

 ```C#
 public IActionResult Logout()